 " can be controlled using specified MIDI messages (Matrix Control, p.
-26).
+27).

 Parameter Range/Explanation WAVEFORM Waveform of the LFO SIN: Sine wave TRI: Triangle wave SAW-UP: Sawtooth wave (negative polarity) SQR: Square wave RND: Random wave BEND-UP: Once the attack of the waveform output by the LFO is allowed to develop in standard fashion, the waveform then continues without further change.
 BEND-DW: Once the decay of the waveform output by the LFO is allowed to develop in standard fashion, the waveform then continues without further change.
 TRP: Trapezoidal wave S&H: Sample & Hold wave (holds a random value during each cycle) CHS: Chaos wave VSIN: Modified sine wave.
 The amplitude of a sine wave is randomly varied once each cycle.
 STEP: A waveform generated by the data specified by LFO Step 1-16.
 This produces stepped change with a fixed pattern similar to a step modulator.
-If you set this to "BEND-UP" or "BEND-DW," you must turn the KEY TRIGGER parameter (p.
-24) to "ON."
-If this is "OFF," it will have no effect.
-OFFSET -100-+100 Raises or lowers the LFO waveform relative to the central value (pitch or cutoff frequency).
+If you set this to "BEND-UP" or "BEND-DW", you OFFSET must turn the KEY TRIGGER parameter (p.
+25) to "ON."
+If this is "OFF," it will have no effect. -100-+100 Raises or lowers the LFO waveform relative to the central value (pitch or cutoff frequency).
 Positive (+) settings will move the waveform so that modulation will occur from the central value upward.
+Negative (-) settings will move the waveform so that modulation will occur from the central value upward.
 Negative (-) settings will move the waveform so that modulation will occur from the central value downward.
 RATE VALUE ★ 0-127, Note Modulation speed of the LFO If you want the LFO rate to be synchronized with the tempo, this should be set in terms of a note value.
 This setting will be ignored if the Waveform parameter is set to "CHS."
 RATE DETUNE 0-127 Makes subtle changes in the LFO cycle rate (Rate parameter) each time a key is pressed.
 Higher settings will cause greater change.
 This parameter is invalid when RATE VALUE is set to "note."
-DELAYTIME 0-127 Time elapsed before the LFO effect is applied (the effect continues) after the key is pressed (or released) When using violin, wind, or certain other instrument sounds in a performance, rather than having vibrato added immediately after the sounds are played, it can be effective to add the vibrato after the note is drawn out somewhat.
+DELAY TIME 0-127 Time elapsed before the LFO effect is applied (the effect continues) after the key is pressed (or released) When using violin, wind, or certain other instrument sounds in a performance, rather than having vibrato added immediately after the sounds are played, it can be effective to add the vibrato after the note is drawn out somewhat.
 Set this according to your purpose as described in "How to Apply the LFO" (p.
-24).
+25).